 The world’s first official Formula 1 simulator has opened its second UK racing experience in Birmingham.
 F1 Arcade offers 53 bespoke full-motion racing simulators that feature motion and audio-visual effects to fully immerse racers.
 It’s all the thrills and spills of Grand Prix racing without leaving the Second City.

 There are two race formats to choose from.
 Team Racing, for groups of six guests or more, and Head To Head, for smaller groups.
 Plus, create your own personal driver profiles at the ‘Arcade Hub’, join a Watch Party on Grand Prix race days, and party to DJs on weekends.
-And remember, these are Birmingham activity bars – order from the ultra-modern ‘Octane Bar’ with a jaw-dropping full-size Formula 1 car suspended from the ceiling!
+And remember, these are the best Birmingham activity and games bars – order from the ultra-modern ‘Octane Bar’ with a jaw-dropping full-size Formula 1 car suspended from the ceiling!

 F1 Arcade, Paradise Birmingham, 2 Chamberlain Sq, Birmingham B3 3AX

-8. Roxy Ball Room
+9. Roxy Ball Room

-Does Digbeth have all the best activity bars in Birmingham?
+Does Digbeth have all the best activity and games bars in Birmingham?
 Well, not anymore.
 As Roxy Ball Room has upgraded with a bigger and better second site on Victoria Square.
 Expect all the excitement of the Digbeth site to continue, however, as this new activity bar maintains its mantra of “booze and ball games”.

 Expect plenty of competitive games such as pool, ping-pong, basketball, shuffleboard, ten-pin bowling and beer-pong.
 While Roxy’s signature food and drink offerings also return.
 The Digbeth site meanwhile is still knocking about.
 It just had a re-brand as Roxy Lanes – marking a shift away from ball games to mostly bowling.